Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Recent Wi-Fi Features

 \subsection{Channel Bonding}

 The option to enable channels wider than 20~MHz was introduced in IEEE 802.11n, where up to \SI{40}{\mega\hertz} channels were supported.
 The IEEE 802.11ac and IEEE 802.11ax amendments further increased the maximum channel width to \SIlist{80;160}{\mega\hertz}, respectively.
-Increasing the channel width will continue with IEEE 802.11be, where up to \SI{320}{\mega\hertz} channels will be allowed.
-Using wider channels allows for higher transmission rates and therefore higher performance.
-However, in dense scenarios, it may notably increase contention between neighbouring \acp{BSS}, which may cause the opposite result.
-Therefore, correctly deciding when to use a wider channel and what should be its size is necessary for successfully improving WLAN performance.
-Unfortunately, there is no single answer to the previous question.
-It depends on each specific scenario, including the number and position of contending devices, the load of each BSS, and the available channels.
+IEEE 802.11be will continue to increase the channel width, with up to \SI{320}{\mega\hertz} channels.
+Wider channels allow higher transmission rates and therefore higher performance.
+However, in dense scenarios, it may notably increase contention between neighboring \acp{BSS}, which may cause the opposite result.
+Therefore, correctly deciding when to use a wider channel, what should be its size, and which particular channels to use is necessary for successfully improving WLAN performance.
+Unfortunately, there is no single answer to the previous question but rather it depends on each specific scenario, including the number and position of contending devices, the load of each BSS, and the available channels.